epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/metlenomquetuveux.html" width="800" height="500" frameborder="0" position="relative"></iframe>

-The distribution of R2 values provides us with valuable insights into the stability and reliability of our forecasting models.Indeed, by the central limit theorem it should follow : A COMPLETER !!!
+The distribution of R2 values provides us with valuable insights into the stability and reliability of our forecasting models.
+We can see from the plot above that the average R2 is 0.22.

 ###### Method 2 : Iterations using Random Forest